camunda/camunda-docs/docs/components/modeler/bpmn/bpmn-coverage.md

 </span>
 );

 The following BPMN elements are supported by our modeling tools.
+You can deploy all the BPMN elements shown below to Camunda 8.
 Elements highlighted in <Highlight color="#11c399">green</Highlight> are supported for execution by Camunda 8.
 Click on an element to navigate to the documentation.

 ## Participants